MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-receipts.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

-This article explains how to manage receipts by using the Dynamics 365 expense management mobile app.
+This article explains how to manage receipts by using the Microsoft Dynamics 365 expense management mobile app.

 Many organizations require that employees attach a copy of a receipt to a travel-related or business-related expense report that they submit for reimbursement.
 The Dynamics 365 expense management mobile app lets users seamlessly create and manage receipts.

 ## Expense Management Service add-in

-To use these advanced expense capabilities, install the Expense Management Service add-in for Microsoft Dynamics 365 Finance, and turn on the features in your instance.
-You can access the add-in from your project in Microsoft Dynamics Lifecycle Services (LCS).
-This is required to use to OCR service for receipt scanning and default the Merchant, transaction date and amount from the receipt to the expense line.
+To use these advanced expense capabilities, install the Expense Management Service add-in for Dynamics 365 Finance, and turn on the features in your instance.
+You can access the add-in from your project in Microsoft Dynamics Lifecycle Services.
+This add-in is required to use the optical character recognition (OCR) service for receipt scanning, and to enter the default merchant, transaction date, and amount from the receipt to the expense line.

-1. Sign in to LCS, and open the desired environment.
+1. Sign in to Lifecycle Services, and open the desired environment.
-2. Go to **Full details**.
+1. Go to **Full details**.
-3. Select **Maintain**, or scroll down to the **Environment add-ins** FastTab.
+1. Select **Maintain**, or scroll down to the **Environment add-ins** FastTab.
-4. Select **Install a new add-in**.
+1. Select **Install a new add-in**.
-5. Select **Expense Management Service**.
+1. Select **Expense Management Service**.
-6. Follow the installation guide, and agree to the terms and conditions.
+1. Follow the installation guide, and agree to the terms and conditions.
-7. Select **Install**.
+1. Select **Install**.

 ## View receipts